Are you are visiting our website from Mainland China?

 Following containers have to be transmitted:

-Ocean Carriers have to transmit for all cargo on board the so called “Master B’s/L (Cargo Data Reports) to CBSA.
+Ocean Carriers are required to transmit for all cargo on board the so called “Master B/L's" (Cargo Data Reports) to CBSA.

-In case of a forwarder business the so called House B/L (Supplementary Cargo Report) has to be transmitted to CBSA additionally.
+In case of a forwarder business the House B/L (Supplementary Cargo Report/eManifest) must be transmitted to CBSA additionally.

 Hapag-Lloyd has successfully implemented the necessary system adjustments in order to arrange manifest transmission smoothly.